TaDaa/vimade/README.md

 ```

 You should notice that your text color has changed.
-By default **tint** is applied before **fade**, but don't worry you can change that but that's going to be in a later section (**styles not documented yet**).
+The *tint* option lets manipulate `fg`, `bg`, and `sp` attributes.
+Changing `vimade.tint.bg`
+lets you customize the background color of windows as well.

-Let's make the above example a bit more complicated, suppose we have a filetree that we don't want to dim as extremely as our other windows.
+Let's try something a bit more complicated, suppose we have a filetree that we don't want to dim as extremely as our other windows.
 You may remember that I said we need to configure functions directly in **python** or **lua**, so let's take a look: